< | Help Index | >

 These fields are saved as part of the job logs.
 The Job and Lot Numbers are also used as the default file names for job logs.

-Quantity of Good Keypad Required
+Quantity of Good Keypads Required

 Entering a number will allow the Mistral to show you how many more good Keypads you need while testing.
 The number of passed and failed parts is always tracked, even if you don't enter a number in this field.